 ITV are fourteen seasons into their re-airing of police drama Heartbeat and viewers have been loving the much-needed hit of nostalgia by watching all over again.
-The classic show, which ran from 1992 until 2010, saw many stars come and go throughout the eighteen series.

 MORE: Ayda Field is unrecognisable in Channel 4's Fresh Meat - did you spot her?